List of General Hospital: Night Shift characters: Kyle Julian

+Claire Simpson

+Dr. Claire Simpson is an intern at Port Charles General Hospital introduced in the July 22, 2008 second-season premiere episode "Crash."
+She was portrayed by actress Carrie Southworth.

 Claire soon befriends fellow intern Dr. Kyle Julian.
 Claire and Kyle are the main characters of the online series of webisodes Night Shift: Claire & Kyle.

 Stacey Sloan

 Stacey Sloan is an expectant mother with HIV who bonds with Robin Scorpio.
 She dies shortly after giving birth to her daughter Rebecca.

 Regina Thompson

 Regina Thompson is a student nurse at General Hospital during the first season of General Hospital: Night Shift.